Traves-Theberge/Tasky/README.md

 ![Tasky Banner](tasky-banner.png)

+Tasky Your Desktop Reminder Companion

-A desktop reminder application with an animated assistant companion.
+An electron desktop application with an animated assistant companion.
 Tasky helps you stay organized with customizable recurring reminders, notification sounds, and a friendly desktop companion that delivers your reminders with personality.

 ## Features ✨